'Tragic and senseless' late-night gunfire in Minneapolis kills 1, wounds 11

 Sunday's mass shooting was one of the most violent in recent city history.
 Earlier this month, seven people were shot, one fatally, when a brawl in a north Minneapolis bar spilled outside and then escalated into gunfire.

 In 2014, nine people were shot inside the since-shuttered 400 Soundbar nightclub downtown.
-One of the victims, a 27-year-old man, later died in a crime that remains officially unsolved.
+One of the victims, a 27-year-old man, later died.
 Two years later, seven people were injured and one was killed when someone sprayed gunfire on a North Side block where a gang vigil was taking place.

 In the city's deadliest mass shooting, a gunman burst into Accent Signage Systems in 2012 and fatally shot six people before turning the gun on himself.